 An enormous research effort is currently being dedicated to the development of methods which scale sufficiently well with the size of a set of data that they allow inference with truly enormous data sets.
-This is too large, and too specialised, an area to dedicate much space to here, but Bardenet et al. (2015) provide an excellent comparative summary of the current state of the art.
+This is too large, and too specialised, an area to dedicate much space to here, but Bardenet, Doucet, and Holmes (2017) provide an excellent comparative summary of the current state of the art.